somaiaahmed/CODSOFT/README.md

 Build a console-based Tic-Tac-Toe game that allows two players to play against each other.
 Create a 3x3 grid as the game board and implement logic for displaying the current board, taking player input, updating the board, and checking for a win or a draw.
 This task involves working with arrays and conditional statements.

-## Task 4: To-Do List
+## Simple To-Do List Application

-**Description:**

-Create a console-based to-do list manager that allows users to add, view, mark tasks as completed, and delete tasks.
-Implement these functionalities using functions and data structures.
-This task focuses on data management and interaction with user-generated data.
+This is a basic command-line to-do list application written in C++.
+It allows users to manage their tasks by adding, viewing, marking as complete, and removing tasks.

+**Features:**

+Add Task: You can add tasks to your to-do list by providing a description.

+View Tasks: View your to-do list, including task descriptions and their completion status.

+Mark as Complete: Mark tasks as completed when you finish them.

+Remove Tasks: Remove tasks from the list.

+Quit: Exit the application when you're done managing your tasks.